jemgallego/scouting/dev/README.md

 --

 + Switch file input from .txt files to .xls files
-+ Added COMMAND-W keystroke to close Window.
-+ Added COMMAND-O keystroke to open File Selector.
++ Added keyboard shortcuts to the menu bar.